jetbrains-academy/rustlings-course/Generic Types, Traits, and Lifetime/Intro/Removing Duplication by Refactorings/task.md

 ### Step 3: Replacing Duplicated Code Fragment

-You can now select the whole third frame in the editor and replace it with yet another call to the `largest` function, namely `largest(number_list);`.
+You can now select the whole fourth frame in the editor and replace it with yet another call to the `largest` function, namely `largest(number_list);`.

 At this time, you may also want to remove the `mut` modifier for the second `result` binding.